 Welcome back to my ‘Six cities in seven days’ adventure through Russia and Scandinavia.

-If you missed part one where I explored Tallin, St. Petersbourg and Helsinki then you can click here to catch up.
+If you missed part one where I explored Tallinn, St. Petersburg and Helsinki, then you can click here to catch up.

-After wandering around the best of the latter cities in Estonia, Russia and Finland, it was time to continue the Princess Cruise route I was on and time to head to the next three insanely beautiful locations of Stockholm, Copenhagen and Oslo.
+After wandering around the above cities in Estonia, Russia and Finland, it was time to continue the Princess Cruise route I was on and head to the next three insanely beautiful locations of Stockholm, Copenhagen and Oslo.

 All of those in one week?!
 Dreamy itinerary right?
 See the exact Russia and Scandinavia cruise I did here.

-Here it is, my favourite finds and all my captures.
+Here are my favourite finds and all my hotspots and pictures.
 Starting with Stockholm…

 Destination Four: Stockholm, Sweden